drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 change, the term between the arrow and the slash describes the change that occurs, and the term right of the slash describes the context(s) in which the change occurs.
-Phonological features are equally useful for describing sound change over time}\add{This allows sound changes that apply only to the voiceless stops (such as aspiration before stressed vowels) to be succinctly described, and works equally well for describing changes that occur over long periods of time as languages evolve}, such as Grimm’s law describing parallel changes of reconstructed proto-Indo-European stops \ipa{/bʱ dʱ ɡʱ ɡʷʱ/} into the fricatives \ipa{/ɸ θ x xʷ/} of proto-Germanic [@BrombergerHalle1989].
+Phonological features are equally useful for describing sound change over time, such as Grimm’s law describing parallel changes of reconstructed proto-Indo-European stops \ipa{/bʱ dʱ ɡʱ ɡʷʱ/} into the fricatives \ipa{/ɸ θ x xʷ/} of proto-Germanic}\add{Phonological features work equally well for describing changes that occur over long periods of time as languages evolve} [e.g., Grimm’s law: @BrombergerHalle1989].

 In contrast, the promise of phonological features as a model of speech sound representation or processing in the human brain is far from being conclusively